Trump administration rescinds Obama guidance on race and admissions

 The Trump administration has already signaled that it is much more skeptical of the consideration of race in admissions than was the Obama administration.
 The Justice Department is backing the plaintiffs in a suit over Harvard University's admissions policies.
 The plaintiffs in that case argue that Harvard discriminates against Asian-American applicants, a charge that the university denies.

+Groups backing the lawsuit immediately issued statements praising the Trump administration's action Tuesday.
+The Asian American Coalition for Education called the move "a triumphant moment for Asian American communities."

+But Harvard released a statement that indicated that the university had no plans to change any policy as a result of what happened Tuesday.
+"Harvard will continue to vigorously defend its right, and that of all colleges and universities, to consider race as one factor among many in college admissions, which has been upheld by the Supreme Court for more than 40 years," the statement said.
+"Harvard is deeply committed to bringing together a diverse campus community where students from all walks of life have the opportunity to learn with and from each other."

-And many supporters of affirmative action are worried about its future in cases that reach the Supreme Court.
+Even before Tuesday's news, many supporters of affirmative action were worried about its future in cases that reach the Supreme Court.
 The retirement of Justice Anthony M. Kennedy, who has in recent years backed the consideration of race in admissions, with some limits, may have erased the Supreme Court majority that has repeatedly upheld the right of colleges to do so.

 Read more by